Administrator of the government: Canada

 An "administrator of the government" in Canada is a constitutional practice where an individual is empowered to perform the functions of the office of the governor general if the governor general is incapable of rendering their constitutional duties, or if the position of Governor General is vacant following a resignation or death.
 The provisions to select the administrator of the government in Canada is outlined in Article VIII of the Letters Patent, 1947; which identifies that the Chief Justice of Canada assumes the role as administrator should the need arise.
 In the absence of the chief justice, the senior Puisne Justice of the Supreme Court of Canada is designated as the administrator of the government.
 Prior to the Letters Patent, 1947, the administrator of the government was directly appointed by the monarch.
 An administrator of the government is not required if a governor general is absent for less than 30 days, with the governor general empowered to designate a "deputy governor general" to act on their behalf.
 Richard Wagner is the most recent in Canada designated as the "administrator of the government," having been sworn in to the position on 23 January 2021 after Governor General Payette resigned.
 He served as administrator until the Queen appointed Mary Simon as governor general on 26 July 2021, on the advice of Prime Minister Justin Trudeau.

 The constitutional practice of an "administrator of the government" is also found within the provinces of Canada, with provincial administrators of the government assuming the functions of the office of the lieutenant governor if its holder is incapable of rendering their duties.
 The federal government typically appoints the chief justice of each province as the provincial administrator of government.
 Unlike the federal administrator, provincial administrators cannot act if the office of lieutenant governor is vacant.

 The term "administrator" is also used in the Canadian territory of Yukon, although the position of administrator in Yukon is analogous to a "deputy commissioner of Yukon".

 Ceylon

 In Ceylon, the officer administering the government in the absence of the governor-general of Ceylon was the chief justice of Ceylon.
 In the absence of the chief justice the acting chief justice would serve in this place.
 Ceylon had two acting governors-general.

 Hong Kong

 When Hong Kong was a British Crown colony the chief secretary (colonial secretary before 1976) would be the acting governor, followed by the financial secretary and the attorney general.
+The acting governor was officially known as the officer administering the government, which they also enjoyed the prefix of "Your Excellency" as a governor would have.
 The practice has remained after the transfer of sovereignty to China.
 Rotation takes place between the chief secretary for administration (formerly chief secretary), the financial secretary and the secretary for justice (formerly attorney general) as the acting chief executive.